rodrigosetti/biotopia/README.md

 The environment is started with some of them, and some amount of free food and key particles scattered around the world.

-Pretty soon, we observe that the descendants will show a tendency to increse complexity of its structure by incorporating more mouths and better movements strategies (i.e. faster and diagonals).
+Pretty soon, we observe that the descendants will show a tendency to increase complexity of its structure by incorporating more mouths and better movements strategies (i.e. faster and diagonals).